About Us

 WBC President

-Jnanadhara is originally from Whangarei and first encountered Buddhism through books while in his mid-teens.
-After completing a diploma in music, he got involved with Triratna in Wellington in 1996.
+Jnanadhara is a senior Order Member who as our President has a special relationship with the Wellington Buddhist Centre Sangha.
+He was originally from Whangarei and first encountered Buddhism through books while in his mid-teens.
+After completing a diploma in music, he got involved with Triratna at Wellington Buddhist Centre.
 His desire to deepen his involvement led him to the UK.
 From there he moved to Dublin, Ireland where he now lives.
 He was ordained in 2003.

 Our Values